 Fresh snow, at least 3 or 4 cups but as much as you can get.
 You can add more to the mixture as you mix it, if needed.

-1 or 2 eggs (can be skipped)
+1 cup sugar (more if desired)1 or 2 eggs (can be skipped)

 Milk, the amount is determined by how creamy you want the ice cream to be